azouaoui-cv/resnet50-imagenet-baseline/README.md

 $ python train.py
 ```

-**NOTE**: The training takes around 1 day when using the proposed setup.
+**NOTE**: The training takes around 1 day when using the proposed setup on 4 Tesla V100 GPUs.

 To test the model that you have trained on a specific datetime: